|Go to verse:|

 “righteousness.”
 There are two aspects to “righteousness” and they both apply here.
 “Righteousness” refers both to having a right standing in the sight of God and also acting in a godly and just manner towards others.
 “Righteousness” has a vertical meaning to it—how we stand in the sight of God—and also a horizontal meaning to it—how we treat other people.
 God’s “righteousness” in the Old Testament referred to how He related to other people in godly and just actions.
 Here in Matthew 6:33, by using the word “righteousness,” Jesus is encouraging people to live in a way that one has a right relationship with God and also is living in a godly and just manner towards others and seeking justice on earth.
 No one is demonstrating God’s righteousness unless they are being helpful, just, and doing what is right for other people.
 This is not new information; what Jesus says here in Matthew 6:33 is quite similar to Zephaniah 2:3.

 “and all these things will be added to you.”
 This is an example of a promise and prophecy that might be fulfilled here on earth in this life but definitely will be fulfilled in the future kingdom of Christ on earth.
 It is always God’s intention to bless His people, and the general principle is that if a person is godly and wise they will be blessed on earth.
 But not everyone who seeks righteousness here on earth gets what they deserve (“all these things”).
-Sadly, many people are poor and persecuted here on earth and die that way, but even so Jesus’ prophecy will come to pass because they will get everything that they deserve in the next life, in Christ’s Millennial Kingdom.
-[For more on “ideal” prophecies and promises that are not fulfilled in this life but will be in the next, see commentary on Prov.
-19:5].(top)
+Sadly, many people are poor and persecuted here on earth and die that way, but even so, Jesus’ prophecy will come to pass because they will get everything that they deserve in the next life, in Christ’s Millennial Kingdom.

 |Mat 6:34||- (top)|